alexakearns/takeaway_challenge/README.md

  * print_list method returns list of dishes with name and price
    * add header to be printed

+* [ ] 2

+  > As a customer
+  > So that I can order the meal I want
+  > I would like to be able to select some number of several available dishes

+Create order_spec.rb and order.rb
+Order to create list of dishes to be ordered and store in receipt

 ## Instructions

 - Hints on functionality to implement: